JackCollett/JackCollett/README.md

 ## Hi there!
 I'm [Jack Collett](https://www.linkedin.com/in/jack-collett/)👋

 An ambitious software engineer, recently graduated from the Makers Software Development Bootcamp.
 Being a life-long tech ethusiast with a business-oriented background has led me to this exciting avenue.
-Future advancements and developments in technology excites me to keep exploring new ideas and envisige new possibilties.
+Future advancements and developments in technology excites me to keep exploring new ideas and envisige new possibilities.

 ## Projects